 Who really wants such an organization?
 Which CEO and which employee wants to work under such conditions?

 You can administer your past, but your future you have to design.
-Who walks into the future facing backwards, because he has to fill-out stupid time sheets, cannot look ahead and enjoy what’s lying in front of him!
+Who walks into the future facing backward, because he has to fill-out stupid time sheets, cannot look ahead and enjoy what’s lying in front of him!